 - where the safety of yourself or others requires us to

 Our guiding principle is that we hold and use your records in strict confidence.

 How to get access to your health records

 If you would like to see your records you can complete the Subject Access Request form, or make a written request to the Data Access & Disclosure Office.
-You are entitled to receive a copy of your records but should note that a charge may be made.

 You should also be aware that in certain circumstances your right to see some details in your health records may be limited, this is known as redaction.